Auckland Inorganic Reuse Project

 An indicative list of what has been collected will be made available to Approved Outlets daily.

-Scheduling a time to view the goods and collect them is done through the CRN website.
+Scheduling a time to view the goods and collect them is done through the Zero Waste Network website.

 For more information please contact: